FAForever/wiki-pages/Development/Modding/Modding_Emitters.md

 ---

 Supreme Commander uses a particle system for all kinds of special effects.
 The base entity in this system is the emitter.
-As the namee would suggest, the emitter emits particles, as well as holds all the information about itself and the particles.
+As the name would suggest, the emitter emits particles, as well as holds all the information about itself and the particles.
 Emitters are stored in dedicated blueprint files.

 > Working with emitters requires manipulating game files, so follow the steps on github to setup a FAF development environment on your system.
 Once that is done, work with emitters can start.
 Remember that if you get stuck on any step of the process, you can always ask for help from the community - either on the forums or in the discord server.
 {.is-info}